LegendsUnchained/vpx-standalone-alp4k/external/vpx-bttf/README.md

 - Copy the contents of this repo folder to your USB drive
 - Add your personalized launcher.elf and rename it to vpx-bttf.elf
 - Download the table, ROM, directb2s versions listed above and copy them into this folder
-- Backboard image (TOY image) renders upsidedown.
-This is a table issue and not a VPX issue
 - You built a time machine out of a DeLorean?